apromore/ApromoreDocker/README.md

 ### To backup DB data:
 * Enter the mysql docker container `sudo docker exec -it apromore-sql bash`
-* Run the following command.
-When prompted for password, enter ‘MAcri’ - `mysqldump --databases apromore -u root -p > backupdb.sql`
+* Run the following command - `mysqldump --databases apromore -u root -p > backupdb.sql`.
+When prompted for password, enter ‘MAcri’.
 * Exit the mysql container
 * Copy the backup.sql file from the container to your desired location - `sudo docker cp apromore-sql:/backupdb.sql /home/ubuntu/`